Betty-Blocks-Services/import-csv/README.md

 ![image](https://user-images.githubusercontent.com/96063344/227590135-1bdb92e3-08c4-4a99-a71d-3935d4ffc741.png)

-A key/value combination to allow you to specify if a column is a checkbox or a specific date format.<br />
+A key/value combination to allow you to specify if a column is a checkbox, decimal, number or a specific date format.<br />
-Text, number, decimal fields will all work out of the box and should not be included here.<br />
+Text fields will all work out of the box and should not be included here.<br />

 The key column specifies the CSV column name.<br />
-The value column specifies either the word checkbox or a specific date format.<br />
+The value column specifies either the word "checkbox", "decimal", "number" or a specific date format.<br />
-We use the formats defined by the date-fns package and the specifics can be found here: https://date-fns.org/v2.16.1/docs/format<br />
+We use the formats defined by the date-fns package and the specifications can be found here: https://date-fns.org/v2.16.1/docs/format<br />
-Make sure a mapping exists for each of your date columsn in the CSV, otherwise the column will not be imported correctly.<br />
+Make sure a mapping exists for each of your date columns in the CSV, otherwise the column will not be imported correctly.<br />
 See the limitations below for the supported patterns.

 example: